Esri/arcgis-maps-sdk-java-samples/scene/animate-images-with-image-overlay/README.md

 ## How to use the sample

 The application loads a map of the Southwestern United States.
-Click the "Start" or "Stop" buttons to start or stop the radar animation.
+Click the "Start/Stop" button to start or stop the radar animation.
 Use the drop down menu to select how quickly the animation plays.
 Move the slider to change the opacity of the image overlay.

 ## How it works

 1. Create an `ImageOverlay` and add it to the `SceneView`.
 2. Set up a timer with an initial interval time of 67ms, equivalent to ~15fps.
-3. Add a new `ImageFrame` to the image overlay at every timer interval.
+3. For every image, create a new `ImageFrame` and add it to the image overlay at evern timer interval.

 ## Relevant API